At what temperature does pure water boil at standard atmospheric ... | Study Prep in Pearson+

 1

-Recall that the boiling point of a substance is the temperature at which its vapor pressure equals the external pressure.
-For water at standard atmospheric pressure (1 atm), this is a well-known physical property.
+Understand that the boiling point of a liquid is the temperature at which its vapor pressure equals the external pressure.
+For water at standard atmospheric pressure (1 atm), this is the temperature where water changes from liquid to gas.

-Understand that standard atmospheric pressure is defined as 1 atm, which is the pressure at sea level.
+Recall that standard atmospheric pressure is defined as 1 atm, which is equivalent to 760 mmHg or 101.3 kPa.

+Know that pure water boils at 100 °C under 1 atm pressure.
+This is a well-established physical property of water.

+Recognize that the other temperatures given (212 °C, 50 °C, 0 °C) do not correspond to the boiling point of water at 1 atm.
+For example, 212 °F is the boiling point in Fahrenheit, not Celsius.

-Recognize that the boiling point of pure water at 1 atm is commonly given as 100 degrees Celsius.
+Therefore, the correct boiling point of pure water at 1 atm pressure is 100 °C.

 Watch next